The Vessels of Light Team

 Founder and Editor-In-Chief

 Alexis Leigh Ragan is a deep-image poet fascinated by epiphanic shifts, or as she delights to think of it, a literary vessel for Christ’s light to dwell, convinced that the creative arts serve as a powerful window of worship that leads humanity back to the beauty of God’s heart.
-She created the literary journal, Vessels of Light, to live as a virtual lighthouse that inspires souls to shine through literary arts.
-Alexis has been published in places such as Ekstasis, Calla Press, Alabaster Co, The Way Back To Ourselves, and Christianity Today.
-She is currently pursuing an MFA in poetry at California State University Long Beach.
+She created the literary journal,Vessels of Light, to live as a virtual lighthouse holding literary vessels that shine.
+She was chosen as a Harriet Williams Emerging Writer for 2026 and received the Mary Purcell Beach Scholarship for the best written essay in 17th-18th century studies.
+Alexis has been published in places such as Rip-Rap, Ekstasis ( now Inkwell), Calla Press, Alabaster Co, Heart of Flesh,The Way Back To Ourselves, and Christianity Today.
+She holds an MFA in poetry at California State University Long Beach.

 Emma McCoy

 Emma McCoy (M.A) has two poetry books: This Voice Has an Echo (2024) and In Case I Live Forever (2022).
-She’s been published in places like Across the Margin, Stirring Literary, and Thimble Mag.
+She has been published in places like Across the Margin, Stirring Literary, and Thimble Mag.
 She reads for Chestnut Review and Whale Road Review.
 She’s probably working on her novel right now.
 Catch her on Substack: https://poetrybyemma.substack.com/

-The Story Behind Vessels of Light
+The Story of How Vessels of Light Began:

 While studying English Creative Writing at California State Long Beach, a seed was planted in my heart to create a space where the light of the Lord could be illuminated within Scripture-inspired creative literature, namely within the art of poetry.
 This all started when I began to walking through the Gospel of John for the first time, ( a profound book in the Bible drenched with significant text of light and darkness ) while I was studying the contemporary poets of America.